cc-ai/FloodDatasets-ClimateScience/River-flooding/Readme.md

 ## Flood inundation maps

 Flood inundation maps are simulated by ListFlood model in Dottori, F., P. Salamon, A. Bianchi, L. Alfieri, F. A. Hirpa, and L. Feyen (2016), Development and evaluation of a framework for global flood hazard mapping, Adv.
 Water Resour., 94, 87–102, https://doi:10.1016/j.advwatres.2016.05.002.
 All return periods can be found [here](https://data.jrc.ec.europa.eu/collection/floods) and also in `network/tmp1/ccai/climate-data/river-flooding/flood-maps`.
+Available in 900-m resolution globally and 100-m in Europe.

 ## Return period maps